 Skip to Main Content

-Archival Sources for Media Production
+Archival Sources for Media Production: Fair use and copyright

 This page provides some preliminary information about US Copyright, Fair Use, and Public Domain.
 These sources do not constitute legal advice.
 You are responsible for making your own educated judgments when using copyrighted material.